Programming

 Comparing OOP Languages: Java, C++, Object Pascal

 Sometimes it may seem as if it's a Microsoft world where software for IBM-compatible computers is concerned.
 However, there is alternative software that is quite resilient, and even superior to Windows products.
 As operating systems go, as I mentioned above, I used to write for OS/2, and I re-booted much less frequently than I do in Windows.
-My company switched to Windows when IBM moved from OS/2 to Windows 95 as the development environment for VisualAge-RPG.
+My company switched to Windows when IBM moved from OS/2 to Windows 95 as the development environment for VisualAge-RPG (for creating GUI client-server apps but discontinued by IBM).
 Another operating system, Linux, has a reputation for being very stable, and servers running Linux can operate for months without being re-booted.
+When I was working (I retired in 2018) we had Linux on our servers at work, and my website runs on a Linux server, so I have to understand the basics of the language (particularly using permissions and being aware of it being case-sensitive).

-In Java programming I am creating objects that are not fully supported by Microsoft (MS has their own version, which has gotten them into trouble with Sun), but thanks to plug-ins and runtimes by Sun and others these objects can run on a Windows platform.
+When I was writing Java applets I was creating objects that are not fully supported by Microsoft (MS has their own version, which has gotten them into trouble with Sun), but thanks to plug-ins and runtimes by Sun and others these objects can run on a Windows platform.
 Java is aligned with the Open Source movement and there are some links relating to this on my Java page.

 Open Source Initiative (OSI) – an idea whose time has come